QuarkNerd/blog/mstobbs/_posts/2019-05-09-by-the-hook-a-practical-introduction-to-react-hooks.md

 Things are less straight forward with the `Game` component.
 It contains local state, so in order to convert the component to a function, we will need a way to handle that state.

 Our first idea might be to store the state as a local variable.
 However, when we try this, we find that the component doesn't re-render when the variable updates.
 This is because `setState` function is not being called.
-In addition, this would not be taking advantage of the [performance gains](https://reactjs.org/docs/state-and-lifecycle.html#state-updates-are-merged) that React uses on the `setState` function.
+In addition, this would not be taking advantage of the [performance gains](https://overreacted.io/react-as-a-ui-runtime/#batching) that React uses on the `setState` function by batching the calls into a single update.

 So if we can't just use a local variable, how can we use...state?